ClimateImpactLab/DataFS/docs/pythonapi.dependencies.rst

     Dependencies are not currently validated in any way, so entering a dependency that is not a valid archive name or version will not raise an error.

+View the source for the code samples on this page in :ref:`snippets-pythonapi-dependencies`.

 Specifying Dependencies
 -----------------------